 Valuation Cost $2,700-$6,700

 Question #3: Are you selling your business to a family member?

-If the transaction is not at arms-length, then you will need a certified valuation and a goodwill allocation just in case the IRS investigates your family transaction after the fact.
+Moreover, if the transaction is not arms-length, then you will need a certified valuation and a goodwill allocation just in case the IRS investigates your family transaction after the fact.
 This also holds true if you are transferring your shares into a trust for the benefit of your family.

 Question #4: Are you selling the business to your employees?

 If you are a large enough business, you can use an ESOP as a vehicle to sell to your employees.
 If you are less than $20,000,000 in sales, you can have your company valued, arrange pre-financing for your management team, and consummate the sale.
 Our sister company Bankers Advocate can help you with both a family transfer/sale or a sale to your key employees.

 Valuation Cost $5,300-$13,000

 The size of the target company and whether you are using SBA or bank financing will determine the complexity of the business valuation report required.
 Larger businesses with complicated financing and deal structures need a more robust valuation done with fraud and other due diligence.
 A small business valuation will need less data, but the financial information might be sketchy.
 Here is a Due Diligence checklist our sister company, Bankers Factoring, uses.